 The most common request I receive as a ghostwriter is to write a person’s life story.
 Clients wish to share their memories in a riveting, engaging way.
 I must say, I love writing a memoir, as it often has the qualities of multiple genres.
-A memoir is most like a novel, in that follows all the same rules (you must develop your characters, create entertaining and realistic dialogue, etc.).
-It also often features a businessperson’s successful actions, sharing their niche market advice.
+A memoir is most like a novel, in that follows all the same rules of literature (you must adhere to the three-act structure, develop your characters, create entertaining and realistic dialogue, etc.).
+It also often features a businessperson’s successful actions, which share their niche market advice.
 And many memoirs succeed in preserving the family memories.

-Some memoirs are fictionalized for a variety of reasons.
-However, most stick with the factual events and just include some embellishments.
-Either way, it’s my job to make the story a thrilling read, capturing the readers’ attention from the get-go.
+Some memoirs are partially fictionalized for a variety of reasons.
+That’s OK as long as the underlying story is still accurate.
+It’s always fine to add some embellishments or change a few details.
+When authors hire ghostwriters to assist them, it is really their job to make the story a thrilling read, capturing the readers’ attention from the get-go.

 Many different kinds of people hire me to write books for them.
 I’ve worked with retired people, business icons, medical professionals, business owners, entrepreneurs, and many others.
 They all want to either tell their story or share their expertise.
 It is my honor to assist them.